 - In the tropical forest countries where wood is sourced, particularly in the Mekong region, we help create and improve policies for managing forests and resources that are critical to forest ecosystems; and

 - In the consumer countries where complex, high-risk supply chains for wood products terminate, we support enforcement of existing laws designed to prevent illegal timber from entering consumer markets – and encourage similar laws in other consumer countries where they are badly needed.

 Harmonize frameworks to incentivize good governance and tropical forest protection

 Deforestation and illegal logging significantly undermine efforts to fight climate change.
 And when countries intent on protecting their forests fail to adequately address legal frameworks in the process, well-intentioned conservation policies can become ineffective or even counterproductive.
-For example, demarcating a new protected area might simply cause illegal activity to move elsewhere within a region, and criminal networks driven out by new regulations may pick up where they left off in a neighboring country.
+For example, criminal networks driven out by new regulations may simply pick up where they left off in a neighboring country or jurisdiction.

 The need to address legality and governance in order to truly incentivize forest protection is widely recognized, but Forest Trends also strives to understand the inter-related components of forest industry, social and human rights issues, and environmental benefits.
 By breaking down the institutional “siloes” between these conversations, we can ensure that the complementary goals of reducing emissions and improving governance can be achieved simultaneously.

 Link sustainable forest management and peacebuilding

 There is a growing consensus on the role natural resources, including forests, play in fueling violent conflict in parts of the world where governance is weak.
 The UN estimates that at least 40 percent of all conflicts since the end of the Cold War are associated with natural resources, and yet fewer than 15 percent of peace agreements address resource use.